 Late last year, I received a few requests to update our passive income more frequently.
 So here it is – a new monthly series to keep track of our passive income.
 Actually, this will be very helpful for me as well.
 Previously, I reviewed our passive income once a year and it was too much to do in one session.
 It will be much easier to update my spreadsheet once a month so I can stay on top of it.
-First, we’ll go over some background and then I’ll share the details of our February passive income.
+First, we’ll go over some background and then see our YTD passive income (up to the end of April).

 The 2020 Passive Income Challenge